Environmental, Social & Governance (ESG)

 “must have” vs “nice to have” requirements:

-- Minimum Compliance Criteria (MCC) are the absolute minimum requirements that must be addressed to comply with applicable laws, regulations and contracts.
+- Minimum Compliance Requirements (MCR) are the absolute minimum requirements that must be addressed to comply with applicable laws, regulations and contracts.

 - DSR are primarily internally-influenced, based on the organization’s respective industry and risk tolerance.
 While MCC establish the foundational floor that must be adhered to, DSR are where organizations often achieve improved efficiency, automation and enhanced security.